mykelalvis/FT/Traveller/WORKING/Mongoose/TrailingFront/Trailing Frontier.md

 Many Capry find the prospect of annihilation strangely liberating; their species is doomed and there is nothing they can do about it so they experience as much of the cosmos as they are able without ties to homeworld or pressure to have children.
 Ever since the Capry were encountered by human explorers after the Long Night they have been known as the Remnants, as their general situation was obvious.
 Few know the full story, however, including many Capry.

-### THE DROASHAV

-Droashav are six-limbed pseudoreptilians found on Trevannic in Gateway.
-It is likely the Droashav are not native to Trevannic since there are no other six-limbed creatures on the planet and no evidence to suggest the Droashav evolved there.
-There are also folk tales among the Droashav of how their ancestors wandered among the stars.
-It is thus possible that other enclaves of Droashav exist somewhere, possibly possessing high technology and starships.

-Droashav stand 1.5–2 metres tall on their hind limbs, with two pairs of arms.
-Droashav feet are clawed and can be used in close combat.
-Their greeny-brown hide provides a measure of natural protection and Droashav are generally tough and uncomplaining.
-The majority of their population live as TL1 desert nomads, with a TL4 civilisation in the northern reaches of their planet.
-A few enclaves of higher-tech Droashav also exist, often in mixed communities with humans.
-It is not clear whether the humans brought technology to Trevannic or if the

 ### CAPRY

 Characteristics Female Capry Travellers have the following modifiers applied to their characteristics: STR-3, DEX+2, END-2, INT+1 Big Male Capry Travellers have the following modifiers applied to their characteristics: STR -1, END +1 Small Male Capry Travellers have the following modifiers applied to their characteristics: STR -4, DEX +3, END -3, EDU +2